-Do not use this drug in pregnant cats as the terratogenic effects of this drug has not been adequately researched as yet.
+DO NOT use this drug in pregnant cats as the teratogenic effects of this drug has not been adequately researched as of now.

-The dose of Toltrazuril (Compare to the active ingredients of Baycox 5%) is 20 mg/kg (10 mg per pound).
-This is 0.2 ml per pound of cat when using the 5% suspension.
-In a published study, a single dose of Toltrazuril (Compare to the active ingredients of Baycox 5%) cured coccidiosis in puppies, as long as adequate environmental clean-up is performed.
-However, I'd recommend repeating it weekly for a couple of weeks.
-Clean up of the environment is critical to get rid of coccidia.
-This drug works best when it is used at the age of 4-6 weeks to PREVENT coccidia infection in kittens.
+The dose of Toltrazuril 5% suspension is 20 mg/kg, or 10 mg/0.2 mL per pound.
+In a published study, a single dose of Toltrazuril cured coccidiosis in puppies, as long as adequate environmental cleanup is performed.
+However, it is recommended to repeat the treatment weekly for a couple of weeks.
+It is CRITICAL to clean the environment to rid it of coccidia.
+This drug is most effective when it is used at the age of 4-6 weeks to PREVENT coccidia infection in kittens.

-Here is the journal abstract I posted to the Fanciershealth Yahoogroups list in 2001: Toltrazuril treatment of cystoisosporosis in dogs under experimental and field conditions.
+The below information was taken from a journal abstract posted to the Fanciershealth Yahoogroups list in 2001: Toltrazuril treatment of cystoisosporosis in dogs under experimental and field conditions.
 A Daugschies, HC Mundt, V Letkova Parasitology Research, 2000, Vol 86, Iss 10, pp 797-799

 Under experimental conditions, the non-treated puppies excreted oocysts beginning at 6 dpi and suffered from catarrhalic to haemorrhagic diarrhoea.
 On 12 dpi, four of six non-treated puppies died.
 Irrespective of the dose, toltrazuril treatment totally suppressed oocyst excretion and no diarrhoea or other signs of disease were observed in the treated groups.
 Natural Cystoisospora infections were regularly found during the 3rd or 4th week of age in dog breeding facilities although not always associated with diarrhoea.
 A single oral application of toltrazuril abrogated oocyst shedding and the treated puppies remained generally coproscopically negative during the following 2-4 weeks.